AnalystKing/HR_Data_Project/README.md

 ### Exploratory Data Analysis (EDA)
 EDA involved exploring the employee data to answer key questions, such as;
-- What is the number of employess and attrition rate in the organization?
+- What is the number of employees and attrition rate in the organization?
 - What is the performance and satisfaction level of employees in the organization?
 - What is the age and gender balance of employees across each department?
 - How often did employees strive to improve their selves through training in the previous year?